Upright Myrtle Spurge Euphorbia rigida

 -

-Rigid Spurge is a shrubby, evergreen perennial in the Euphorbiaceae (spurge) family native to southern Europe and western Asia that grows in a clump 1 - 2 feet tall and 2 - 3 feet wide.
+Rigid spurge is an erect, shrubby, evergreen perennial in the spurge family (Euphorbiaceae) that is native to southern Europe to Iran and northwestern Africa.
+It grows in a clump 1 to 2 feet tall and 2 to 3 feet wide.
 It has blue-green leaves with chartreuse-yellow star-shaped flowers in the spring.
-Euphorbia is named after Euphorbus, a Greek physician who served King Juba of Numidia in 12BC.
-Rigida is for the erect stems of the plant.
+The specific epithet, rigida, references its erect stems.
+This plant is very similar to Euphorbia myrsinites or myrtle spurge; however, it has prostrate stems.

 This plant achieved the Award of Garden Merit by the Royal Horticultural Society in the UK.
 In other areas of its native range, it is considered a weed.